New Braunfels & Texas Hill Country Drone Services & Photography

 I sometimes use “drone” within this website as it is a commonly understood term for a small remotely piloted unmanned aircraft used to capture pictures or videos.
 My preference is UAS or specific reference to the type of UAS I fly, the DJI Mavic 2 Zoom which I abbreviate M2Z.

-- Public Safety & Government Users
+• Public Safety & Government

 The DJI Mavic 2 Zoom (M2Z) with its battery, weighs about 2 lbs. and has a typical flight duration of about 20 minutes which leaves about 25% battery power remaining to safely land with reserve battery energy.
 With propellers extended, the M2Z is about 17.25 inches long, 20.5 inches wide and 4 inches high.
 Each of the four sets of propellers (2 blades per set) measures about 8-3/4 inches in diameter.
 DJI notes the M2Z can operate in winds up to 20 mph, however, I prefer to fly the M2Z in lower wind speed conditions.